iterative/dvc.org/static/docs/command-reference/import-url.md

 <abbr>workspace</abbr>, and track changes in the remote data source with DVC.
 Creates a DVC-file.

-> See also `dvc get-url` which corresponds to the first half of what this
+> See also `dvc get-url`, that corresponds to the first half of what this
 > command does (downloading the <abbr>data artifact</abbr>).

 ## Synopsis